rancher/rke2/docs/hardening_guide.md

 1. RKE2 will not modify the host operating system.
 Therefore, you, the operator, must make a few Host-level modifications.
 2. Certain CIS policy controls for PodSecurityPolicies and NetworkPolicies will restrict the functionality of this cluster.
 You must opt into having RKE2 configuring these out of the box.

-To help ensure these above requirements are met, RKE2 can be started with the `profile` parameter set to `cis-1.5`.
-This parameter generally does two things:
+To help ensure these above requirements are met, RKE2 can be started with the `profile` flag set to `cis-1.5`.
+This flag generally does two things:

-1. Checks that Host-level requirements have been met.
-If they haven't RKE2 will log a fatal error describing the requirement that has not been met and exit.
+1. Checks that host-level requirements have been met.
+If they haven't, RKE2 will exit with a fatal error describing the unmet requirements..
-2. Configuring runtime policies PodSecurityPolicies and NetworkPolicies that allow the cluster to pass associated controls.
+2. Configures runtime Pod Security Policies and Network Policies that allow the cluster to pass associated controls.

 > **Note:** The profile's flag only valid value is `cis-1.5`.
 It accepts a string value to allow for other profiles in the future.